RTSandberg/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

 With the data normalized, it must be stored in a form PyTorch recognizes.
 The openPMD data are 6 lists of arrays, for each of the 6 phase space coordinates :math:`x, y, z, p_x, p_y,` and :math:`p_z`.
-This data are converted to an :math:`N\times 6` numpy array and then to a PyTorch :math:`N\times 6` tensor.
+These data are converted to an :math:`N\times 6` numpy array and then to a PyTorch :math:`N\times 6` tensor.

 .. literalinclude:: ml_materials/create_dataset.py
    :language: python